Photo by romanbabakin via Canva.com

 Take a look at your LES and check the BAH rate.
 Is it accurate for your location, number of dependents, and rank?
 If so, use this number as a starting point to determine the amount of rent you can afford while maintaining a comfortable lifestyle and financial security.
 You might be surprised at how much or how little your BAH buys each month.

 For help creating and calculating a budget that includes apartment rent, check out Rent Cafe’s Rent Affordability Calculator.
-Traditional guidance suggests that 30% of your income should be dedicated to housing, but this number doesn’t necessarily hold true at some of the locations the military decides to send you every two to three years.
+Traditional guidance suggests that 30% of your income be dedicated to housing, but this number doesn’t hold true at some locations where the military sends you.

 Save for move-in fees and deposits.

-Although your apartment will help to boost your savings account in the future, you can expect to spend a big chunk of deposit money upfront.
-Each property has its own policies, but renters should be aware that it’s typical for 2-3 months rent due upon signing.
+Although your apartment might boost your savings account in the future, you can expect to spend a big chunk of deposit money upfront.
+Each property has its own policies, but renters should be aware that it’s typical for two to three months of rent due upon signing.

-The rent deposit is in addition to a combination of any of the following: pet fees (refundable and non-refundable), pet rent, security deposit, utilities, credit reports, and storage and parking fees.
-It’s likely they’ll all be due at once and could cost several thousand dollars upfront.
-For potential savings, check with management about any discounts or waived fees for servicemembers.
+The rent deposit is in addition to a combination of pet fees (refundable and non-refundable), pet rent, security deposit, utilities, credit reports, and storage and parking fees.
+These fees will likely all be due at once, costing several thousand dollars upfront.
+Check with management about discounts or waived fees for service members for potential savings.

-After examining your finances, the logical answer may be obvious, but this doesn’t take into account preferences for company, solitude, and compromise.
+The logical answer after examining your finances may be obvious, but this doesn’t take into account your preferences for solitude and compromise.

 If you choose to find a roommate, there are many questions to answer before looking for someone to share your space.
 Here are a few to consider before creating a roommate agreement.

 There is not a one-size-fits-all solution for housing that accommodates a military lifestyle.
-But there are points of reference to consider before choosing an apartment.
-This way of life isn’t for everyone.
+But there are points of reference to consider before choosing an apartment, as this way of life isn’t for everyone.

-Commuting is stressful for military members who work with a varied schedule.
-An apartment could solve transportation issues or make them worse; it’s up to you to decide according to what your apartment offers.
-Will you need and pay for a parking space?
-Can you walk to work or public transportation?
+Commuting is stressful for military members who work a varied schedule.
+An apartment could solve transportation issues or make them worse; it’s up to you to decide based on what your apartment offers.
+Will you need to pay for a parking space?
+Can you walk to work or take public transportation?

 Your apartment’s location also impacts accessibility to everyday needs such as shopping and dining.
 Military members often have sporadic and unplanned downtime.
 Will your apartment complex accept grocery and food deliveries?

 Children play a big part in choosing the best apartment.
-Each management system has stipulations on how many occupants can legally and safely live in designated square footage.
+Each management system stipulates how many occupants can legally and safely live in designated square footage.
 Zoning for schools and accessibility to bus routes are also considerations for a family living in a smaller home.

 Be sure to check eligibility for pets.
 Apartments are more accepting of animals than they used to be, but they tend to cater to smaller animals and may have limited access to green space.
 Or, they could have grooming and daycare services on site!
-It’s up to you to prioritize how many accommodations to make for your pet.
+You get to prioritize accommodations for your pet.

-In exclusive apartment systems, you might need to prove your pet’s worthiness.
+You might need to prove your pet’s worthiness in exclusive apartment systems.
 Learn more in our post, Should Renters Have a Pet Resume?

 back to top